Ernesettle

 Ernesettle is mentioned in the Domesday Book, which documented land in England and Wales, and describes as an ‘old Saxon manor’ there.
 By the 15th century, there were two farms, Great Ernesettle and Little Ernesettle, both named after William Ernstell, a freeholder of Budshead, who owned land here in 1428.
 By the 16th century, Ernesettle was a thriving hamlet, and Budshead Mill and a manor house were built on the bank of the river Their date of construction is uncertain, but in 1780 the owner was recorded as Sir Harry Trelawney and the tenant was Mr Robert Nicholls.

 It became one of the post-World War II self-contained satellite suburbs built on the north western fringe of the enlarged city of Plymouth, in the county of Devon, England as part of the plan to clear slums and provide new communities for citizens.
+One of seven new estates constructed as part of Plymouth’s program of reconstruction.

 It lies beside the River Tamar about half a mile north of the Tamar Road Bridge and Brunel's Royal Albert Railway Bridge.
 It is the site of the Royal Naval Armaments Depot and MOD Munitions.
 There are also industrial companies operating in Ernesettle, such as Vi-Spring.
 The area is currently having a lot of new buildings put in place, such as new houses, flats and the brand new Ernesettle Community School.

 Ernesettle has had many notable residents over the years.
 Sir Francis Drake lived in the community in the 16th Century, and married at St Budeaux Church, where the records are preserved.
 Comedian Dawn French spent some of her early childhood here.
 Her grandfather owned and ran the newsagent's.
 Former Scotland international footballer and Plymouth Argyle manager Paul Sturrock has also lived in the suburb.